achilles-d/parser-compsci308/README.md

 Finish Date: 3/7/20

-Hours Spent: 80+
+Hours Spent: 90+

 ### Primary Roles

-I worked on
+I worked on the backend of the project.
+Specially, on the ComamndFactory, CommandParser, Commands and the utilities we need for the backend
 ### Resources Used
 Saurav: Used example code from Labs and Professor Duvall's lectures to learn about more javaFX properties.
 Also used more online resources to learn about bindings and properties,